 What Have My Results Been?

 I have a unique perspective on this course since I essentially took the beta version of it, which was the mastermind.
-I do think though my results are important to consider and could provide an indication of what you might expect, although there are no guarantees.
+I do think though my results are important to consider and could provide an indication of what you might expect in the E-Printables course by Gold City Ventures, although there are no guarantees.

 The big picture is that I have sold $31,928.10 worth of printables.